sdhanson/vrsc-f18/lesson-1/README.md

 ### Collisions
 #### Your Turn
 Create a field of obstacles for your rocket to maneuver around.
-  - Create one primitive obstacle.
+  - Create one **primitive obstacle**.
   - Name it “Obstacle” or something of that sort
-  - Add a material.
+  - Add a **material**.
-  - Prefab the obstacle.
+  - **Prefab** the obstacle.
   - Use the prefab to create a set up of different obstacles
-  - Create a second platform, the “landing platform” at the end of the series of obstacles, give it a material, and create a new prefab “landing platform”
+  - Create a **second platform**, the “landing platform” at the end of the series of obstacles, give it a material, and create a new prefab “landing platform”
   - Move the camera around so you get a good view of the game in the Game view, like below

 #### Tags
-From the Unity Manual: A tag is a reference word you can attach to one or more GameObjects.
+From the Unity Manual: A **tag** is a reference word you can attach to one or more GameObjects.
 It is used mostly for scripting purposes as they are useful triggers for Colliders in scripts; they need to work out whether the player is interacting with an enemy, a prop, or a collectable, for example.

 We will use tags to tell us if the rocket has collided with a good object (the start platform), has finished the level (the landing pad), or should die (anything else).